encodingintuition/encodingintuition/README.md

 <hr>
 I am passionate about Energy and Education!

-Education empowers individuals and communities to grow to their fullest human potential, a harmony of knowledge, wisdom, and compassion.
 Renewable Energy helps the world evolve, create, and provide essential needs such as clean water and heat.
-I write code in python, do research, create visualization to communicate information.
+Education empowers individuals and communities to grow to their fullest human potential, a harmony of knowledge, wisdom, and compassion.I write code in python, do research, create visualization to communicate information.

 <!--
 Here is some of the stuff I enjoy doing.